LifeboatLLC/HDF5-Encryption/README.md

 # HDF5-Encryption
 Copyrigth by Lifeboat, LLC https://www.lifeboat.llc

 This repo holds HDF5 Encryption VFD prototype and documentation.
+The code can be used for testing purposes only.

 Below are instructions how to build in "place" the version of HDF5 with encryption enables.
-Please notice that currently key and magic nuber are hard coded.
+Please notice that currently key and magic number are hard coded for tools to work and for tests to pass.
+See example `hdf5/share/hdf5_examples/c/h5ex_d_rdwr_crypt.c` how to use new APIs to enable encryption.

 * Checkout from the reporistory